 The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
 (Core)

-- 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Obstetrics and Gynecology, or by the American Osteopathic Board of Obstetrics and Gynecology, or subspecialty qualifications that are acceptable to the Review Committee.
-(Core) - 2.4.b.
-The program director must possess five years' experience as a reproductive endocrinology and infertility subspecialist following completion of a reproductive endocrinology and infertility fellowship, or possess qualifications that are acceptable to the Review Committee.
+2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Obstetrics and Gynecology or subspecialty qualifications that are acceptable to the Review Committee.
 (Core)